From James Bond to Grace Kelly, Monaco has been both a home and a vacation spot for many celebrities and wealthy elite, both fictional and real.

 Cafe de Paris – The Cafe de Paris Monte Carlo has been around for 150 years.
 This cafe is a great place to get coffee or tea.
 You can also order Mediterranean meals and make sure to end your experience there with some ice cream.

 Il Terrazzino – Il Terrazzino is the perfect place to get a taste of Italy while in Monaco.
 The chef makes Neapolitan meals inspired by his home.
-The average cost for a meal here is a bit cheaper than the other places we’ve mentioned.
+The average cost for a meal here is a bit cheaper than in the other places we’ve mentioned.

 What is There to Do and See in Monaco?